SujithMohanan/Climatepredictor/README.md

 # Climate Predictor

-Climate predictor is a java component that will predict the weather factors (temperature, pressure, humidity and weather condition) corresponds to location based on historic data.
+Climate predictor is a java component that will predict the weather factors (temperature, pressure, humidity and weather condition) corresponds to a location, based on historical data.

 ## Table of contents